shane-kerr/ripe-atlas-anycast-work/README.md

   Requires a file named `meta-probes.txt` which has a list of all probe information in JSON format.

+* `get-instances-in-results.py`
+  This goes through the output of `add-probe-info.py` and finds all of the instances in the set.
+This is all of the HOSTNAME.BIND values.

+  Usage:

+      $ python3 get-instances-in-results.py < meas-with-probe.json > instances.txt

-* add-dist.py
+* `add-dist.py`
-  This tool takes the results of the above tool, and figures out the physical distance from the source probe to the destination DNS server, and adds that information to the JSON output.
+  This tool takes the results of `add-probe-info.py`, and figures out the physical distance from the source probe to the destination DNS server, and adds that information to the JSON output.

   Usage: